netgusto/nodebook/README.md

 Nodebook - Multi-Language REPL with Web UI + CLI code runner

+Useful to practice algorithms and datastructures for coding interviews.

 ## What is it?

 Nodebook is an in-browser REPL supporting many programming languages.
 Code's on the left, Console's on the right.
 Click "Run" or press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> or <kbd>Cmd</kbd>+<kbd>Enter</kbd> to run your code.